SpaceFozzy/spacefozzy.github.io/_posts/2025-01-29-the-endless-drama-of-character-driven-ai-agents.md

 ```
 Why is this important?

 Well, of all the things we can build, the novel, relatable, characterizing moments that make compelling stories are the most subjective and nuanced.
-Until now, we haven't had the technology to convincingly emulate the behaviour of one person (let alone several).
+Until now, we haven't had the technology to "convincingly" emulate the behaviour of one person (let alone several).
 This will power new types of games and simulations.
 It surely powers botnets that skew social media for political and commercial gain.
 It underlies a nacent industry of human "companionship" technology.
 So this is fresh ground, with much bigger implications than our fun little example.

 ## Our Fun Little Example
 To build our agents we want to put the LLM at the center of the control flow of our application.
 First, let's understand how the LLM is going to take an action in our simulation.
 Being a social simulation in a bar, our agents will need coded actions that to allow them to "talk", "move", "emote" and "plan".